loning/universe/06_universe_observer_relationship.md

 Dimensional upgrades enable observers to understand and classicalize more complex quantum information, thereby gaining a more comprehensive cognition of the universe.
 High-dimensional observers can perceive and understand levels of the universe that low-dimensional observers cannot comprehend.

-### Free Will and Destiny Paths
+### Quantum Free Will and Classical Destiny Path

-In the relationship between the universe and observers, free will and destiny paths are two key concepts:
+In the relationship between the universe and observers, quantum free will and classical destiny path are two key concepts:

 $$
-\text{Free Will}=\text{Active Quantum Entanglement}+\text{Active Classicalization Choice}
+\text{Quantum Free Will}=\text{Active Quantum Entanglement}+\text{Active Classicalization Choice}
 $$

 $$
-\text{Destiny Path}=\sum_{\text{Free Will Decisions}}\text{Stable Classical Memory Sequence after Classicalization}
+\text{Classical Destiny Path}=\sum_{\text{Free Will Decisions}}\text{Classical Knowledge Sequence after Classicalization}
 $$

 These concepts reveal the dynamic relationship between the universe and observers:
-- **The essence of free will**: Free will is not a violation of physical laws but the observer's ability to actively entangle at the quantum level and actively choose at the classical level.
+- **The essence of quantum free will**: Quantum free will is not a violation of physical laws but the observer's ability to actively establish quantum entanglement and autonomously choose classicalization methods.
-- **The formation of destiny**: Destiny is not a preset path but the accumulation of classical memory sequences formed by the observer's free will decisions.
+- **The formation of classical destiny**: Classical destiny is not a preset path but the accumulation of classical knowledge sequences formed by the observer's free will decisions.
-- **Interaction between universe and observer**: Observers interact with the universe through free will, while the universe influences the observer's decision possibilities through quantum information.
+- **Interaction between universe and observer**: Observers interact with the universe through quantum free will, while the universe influences the observer's decision possibilities through quantum information.

 High-dimensional observers have more quantum entanglement and classicalization choice paths, thus having greater degrees of freedom, while low-dimensional observers have smaller choice spaces and correspondingly lower degrees of freedom.